gvwilson/thirdbit/src/fiction/iffy/index.md

 "You did.
 You must."*

-*All of a sudden Iffy was looking at the world through her younger eyes.
+*All of a sudden Iffy was looking through her younger eyes.
 "What's  happening?" she said, her voice high and afraid.
 She tried to return Third's hug,